o3de/ROSConDemo/docker/README.md

 **Note**
 The above command example will build the full simulation environment needed to run the O3DE editor, O3DE simulation launcher, and the simulation navigation stack, based on the latest code from the o3de (O3DE Engine), o3de-extras (ROS2 Gem), and the ROSConDemo.
 The arguments specified will pull in the last known good version of the dependent projects from their repo.
-Additional arguments are available to customize and fine-tune this process and is described below.
+See the Advanced Options section below for more information.

 The build process may take over two hours depending on the hardware resource and network connectivity of the machine used to build the image.